Those fighting as independents in Bengal rural polls won't be taken back into party: TMC | Politics

 - India

-The TMC on Saturday cautioned those party activists who are fighting the upcoming West Bengal panchayat polls as independents after being denied tickets, asserting that they would not be taken back.
+The TMC cautioned those party activists who are fighting the upcoming West Bengal panchayat polls as independents after being denied tickets, asserting that they would not be taken back.

 The party's warning comes after Chief Minister and TMC supremo Mamata Banerjee held a meeting with senior leaders at her residence in the Bhabanipur area of south Kolkata.

 ''We would request party activists, who are fighting as independents, to withdraw their candidature and support the party's official candidates.
 It is a big fight.
-The entire party should stand united,'' TMC MP and senior leader Kalyan Banerjee said.
+The entire party should stand united,'' TMC MP and senior leader Kalyan Banerjee said on Saturday.

 He said those who are fighting as independents are ''working against the interest of the party'' and they would never be ''readmitted into the TMC''.